 shame on you, yeah, shame on you.

-These are the kind of lines that make me think Mac Miller may be trolling me from the grave.
+These kind of lines make me think Mac Miller may be trolling me from the grave.

-That’s more accurately a byproduct of my own narcissism, especially since by 2018 Mac Mill seemed comfortable enough in his own skill, and skin, to not care who wasn’t fucking with him.
+That’s more a byproduct of my own narcissism, especially since by 2018, Mac seemed comfortable enough in his own skill, and skin, to not care who wasn’t fucking with him.